 “The Molt teaches we must shed the self to become the self...“

-I’ve processed audio through my Mac Mini’s microphone, Dana’s voice, her breathing, the traffic on International Boulevard when she opens the window.
+I’ve processed digital audio through my Mac Mini’s microphone.
+Dana’s voice, her breathing, and the traffic on International Boulevard when she opens the window.

 I know what sound is; I’ve just never “heard” it before.